Louise Fili

 Louise Fili (born April 12, 1951) is an American graphic designer and artist known for her use of typography.
 Her work incorporates elements of modernism and European Art Deco, combining historical typography with contemporary design approaches.
 Fili designed nearly 2,000 book jackets while working at Random House.
 Since establishing her design studio, she has shifted her focus towards restaurant identity, food-related logos, and packaging.
 Fili currently teaches at the School of Visual Arts in New York City and has previously taught at The New School, New York University, and Cooper Union.

 Early life

 Fili was born on April 12, 1951, in Orange, New Jersey to Italian immigrants, who worked as school teachers.
 Fili mentioned she was “interested in design before [she] even knew what it was.”
 As a child, she carved letterforms into her walls, designed book covers, and created illuminated manuscripts of Bob Dylan lyrics.
 When she was 16, Fili taught herself calligraphy using a Speedball guide and an Osmiroid pen.

 Education

 Fili attended Skidmore College in Saratoga Springs, New York to study studio art.
-In 1973, she received a Bachelor of Science in studio art from Skidmore College.
+In 1973, she received a Bachelor of Science in studio art from Skidmore.
 Her senior project was an Italian hand-lettered cookbook.
 Fili moved to New York City, in 1973, interning at the Museum of Modern Art and finishing the last semester of her degree at the School of Visual Arts.